Lens Materials for Spectacles

 In Sunglasses, anti-reflective coating is beneficial when

-applied to the back surface of sunglasses to eliminate "bounce-back"
+applied to the back surface of lenses to eliminate "bounce-back"

 reflections when you are facing away from the sun.
 Anti-reflective